 Creating a WordPress blog or website is probably one the easiest business models to enter into, especially if you know a lot about WordPress.
 There are surprisingly few websites that provide comprehensive WordPress information.
 While there are other sites offering WordPress information, it is difficult to locate everything in a single place.

 You may want to take the time to search out which questions are asked most often and write several posts on those.
 You can also provide content on WordPress news, links to popular theme sites, and even offer tutorials.
-The key in making money with this business model is two-fold; advertising and time.
+The key to making money with this business model is two-fold; advertising and time.
 You are not going to sell your content to your readers, so you have to resort to advertising or affiliate marketing to generate revenue.
 Done carefully, this can bring in a very lucrative income.
 Keep in mind that this model takes a significant amount of time before you will see a monetary return.
 You have to gain a substantial following of readers.
 Once you build up a solid readership, the money begins rolling in.

 There are so many possibilities to grow a business with WordPress.
 These are only a few business models you can choose from.
 If you have a wealth of knowledge and expertise in WordPress, this could be a lucrative business for you.